redkite-labs/RedKiteCms/src/RedKiteLabs/ThemeEngineBundle/README.md

 ## Build a custom theme
 To build your own theme you may read the tutorial (http://alphalemon.com/en/add-a-custom-theme-to-alphalemon-cms)[add a custom theme to alphalemon cms]

+## Additional themes
+Get additional themes from http://alphalemon.com.
+This feature will be available in few days.

 ### Info and help
 To get extra information or help you may write an email to info [at] alphalemon [DoT] com